 How do you replace a 9-volt battery in a smoke detector?

 First, make sure the device is a 9-volt model.
-Since the 1990s, smoke alarms in the U.S. have been powered by 9-volt batteries, but older models may require a different voltage.
-Also, all smoke alarms have a sealed rear compartment that holds one or two batteries.
+Since the 1990s, most smoke alarms in the U.S. have been powered by 9-volt batteries, but still, some models may require different batteries.
+Just double-check.

 All smoke alarms have a rear compartment that holds one or two batteries.
 You can open them or need a Philips screwdriver, depending on the brand.